aaviator42/StorX/README.md

 if($sx->deleteKey('username')){
   echo 'username key deleted from file!';
 } else {
-  echo 'username key can't be deleted from file!';
+  echo 'username key cannot be deleted from file!';
 }

 ```